koushikgurijala/robotShop/shipping/readme.md

 3. **Post build, the artifacts has to be pushed to Google Artifact Repository(GAR)**

-The Microservices are containerized using Docker so the CI-docker workflow helps us building and conducting automated testing

  * Developers commit and push changes to GitHub
- * The workflow engine is triggered when a pull request (PR) to develop a branch is made OR code is pushed to a develop branch PR
+ * The Workflow Engine is triggered when a pull request (PR) to develop a branch is made OR code is pushed to a develop branch PR
- * The workflow engine contains all the GitHub Actions automations which are handled via workflows
+ * The Workflow Engine contains all the GitHub Actions automations which are handled via workflows
  * The gcloudbuild.yaml file contains the steps required for the workflow
  * The GitHub Actionsworkflow engine would build and spin up the docker containers
  * The Automated testing will be conducted by running through the test cases that were created